MarkSchu/site/article-drafts/why-do-frontend-frameworks-exist.md

-Why Do Frontend Frameworks Exist? publish
+publish=true
+date=9/12/2019
 ---
+# Why Do Frontend Frameworks Exist?

 When I first got into web development, I didn't understand why frontend frameworks like React, Vue, and Angular existed.
 Here, I'm briefly going to explain why.

 JavaScript frameworks solve a particular problem having to do with displaying data that changes.
 (Many of them solve additional problems, but I'm not going to talk about those).